Visillusion/Hack2022Problem1/README.md

 # wildfire
 Project 1 - Code for wildfire project in hackathon club

-Since github pages does not support server-sided files such as php and nodejs, the only way to have a database is externally, so my json is hosted externally.

 The page json.html exists for developers to view the json when testing.

 The page cleardb.html exists to clear the json database while testing.